 We believe it is important when making compensation-related decisions to be informed as to current practices of similarly-situated companies.
-Consequently, we select a group of companies that are broadly similar to the Company in terms of industry and financial comparability as a reference point for evaluating the market practices of our "peers" in formulating compensation recommendations and to assist the Compensation Committee in its consideration of executive compensation.
+Consequently, the Compensation Committee selects a group of companies that are broadly similar to the Company in terms of industry and financial comparability as a reference point for evaluating the market practices of our "peers" in formulating compensation recommendations and to assist the Compensation Committee in its consideration of executive compensation.

-For fiscal year 2017, our compensation peer group (the "Peer Group") consisted of the following companies:
+For fiscal year 2018, our compensation peer group (the "Peer Group") consisted of the following companies: